After difficult year, COVID-19 vaccines bring joy and hope

 Also, she loves Texas boots.

 Wait, what?
-As she explained, the flooding ruined her boots.
-Now she has an excuse to go shopping for more.
+As she explains, the flooding ruined her boots.
+Now she has an excuse to shop for a new pair.

-And very soon, the time might be right, too, to go looking for a new church — one much closer to home.
+And very soon, the time might be right, too, to look for a new church — one much closer to home.

 BOBBY ROSS JR. is Editor-in-Chief of The Christian Chronicle.
 Reach him at [email protected].

 Subscribe today to receive more inspiring articles like this one delivered straight to your inbox twice a month.